Language Question (Malta): Resolution and legacy (after 1940)

 Malta was granted self-government once again in 1947, and at this point universal suffrage was introduced which marked the end of the middle-class' hold on political power.
 By this point, it was clear that the Language Question had been resolved with Italian giving way to English and Maltese.
 By the 1940s Maltese literature and grammar were well-developed and the language was used in administrative settings.
 The majority of Malta's population never adopted Italian as their primary language, and although knowledge of English had increased significantly it was not enough to replace Maltese.
 Within the educated classes there was a minority which disregarded the new role of Maltese, such as professor J. E. Debono who stated in 1945 that the language can be dropped as its introduction had been a political goal to eliminate Italian and this been accomplished.

 The position of Maltese was consolidated after education became compulsory in 1946 and many new schools were established around the islands.
 Both Maltese and English remained official languages when Malta achieved independence in 1964.
 Despite its resolution, the Language Question remained a sensitive topic for some time and it was not studied academically until the 1970s.

 The Labour and Nationalist Parties, both of which were founded amidst the language debate, continue to dominate Maltese politics to the present day.
 In the 2011 census, out of a population of 377,952 people aged 10 and over, 357,692 (94.6%) stated that they speak at least average Maltese, 310,279 (82.1%) stated that they speak at least average English and 156,264 (41.3%) stated that they speak at least average Italian.
 Today, Maltese is the predominant language used in politics and administration.
 Both English and Maltese are used in education at primary and secondary levels, but English is dominant in tertiary education.
 Maltese, English and Italian are all represented in the media, and Italian remains particularly popular through television.
-The vitality of Maltese in contemporary Malta is sometimes perceived as being threatened by the use of English.
+The vitality of Maltese in contemporary Malta is quickly and increasingly perceived as being threatened by the use of English.